 Ethical clearance

 Ethics approval by an accredited ethical research committee is required to access the data for research purposes (see Data resource access section ).
-The Navarre Government Health Department ensures the pseudo-anonymization of data by providing only de-identified datasets, unless researchers have the informed consent of patients to access their data.
-In the case of dynamic cohort studies, it maintains the pseudo-anonymization codes to allow the successive incorporation of information into the cohort.
+The Navarre Government Health Department ensures the pseudonymization of data by providing only de-identified datasets, unless researchers have the informed consent of patients to access their data.
+In the case of dynamic cohort studies, it maintains the pseudonymization codes to allow the successive incorporation of information into the cohort.

 Data resource use